In my last blog post I wrote a summary of all the Silverlight 5 beta features and some notes about the new low-level, XNA 3D API.

 The SLARToolkit project description from the CodePlex site:

 SLARToolkit is a flexible Augmented Reality library for Silverlight with the aim to make real time Augmented Reality applications with Silverlight as easy and fast as possible.
 It can be used with Silverlight's Webcam API or with any other CaptureSource or a WriteableBitmap.
-SLARTookit is based on the established NyARToolkit and ARToolkit
+SLARTookit is based on the established NyARToolkit and ARToolkit.

 Live